Art & CultureArt & Culture

 Where: Via Lazzaro Spallanzani, 1 | Reggio nell’Emilia

-This building hosts several ancient collections and artworks with different functions and dating back to different historical periods.
+This museum hosts several ancient collections and artworks with different functions and dating back to different historical periods.

 As far as archaeology concerns, the Roman mosaics, the Chierici Museum, the Portico dei Marmi (Roman section), the Roman Museum, the Prehistory and Protohistory Museum are worth a visit.